 Hamburg in Berks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 33.291′ N, 75° 59.331′ W. Marker is in Hamburg, Pennsylvania, in Berks County.
+40° 33.273′ N, 75° 59.317′ W. Marker is in Hamburg, Pennsylvania, in Berks County.
 Marker can be reached from Front Street north of State Street (Old U.S. Highway 22), on the left when traveling north.
-Marker is located along the Schuylkill River Trail, about 50 yards north of the Hamburg State Street Trailhead parking lot.
+Marker is located along the Schuylkill River Trail, near the northeast corner of the Hamburg State Street Trailhead parking lot.
 Touch for map.
 Marker is in this post office area: Hamburg PA 19526, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-State Street Bridge (within shouting distance of this marker); Historic Hamburg (within shouting distance of this marker); Richard L. Etchberger (about 600 feet away, measured in a direct line); 4th & Pine circa 1800's Martin Kaercher Jr. (approx. half a mile away); War Memorial (approx. half a mile away); Hawk Mountain Sanctuary (approx. 5.6 miles away); Fort Lebanon (approx. 5.8 miles away).
+Historic Hamburg (within shouting distance of this marker); Geiger's Mill (within shouting distance of this marker); Richard L. Etchberger (about 500 feet away, measured in a direct line); 4th & Pine circa 1800's (approx. 0.4 miles away); Martin Kaercher Jr. (approx. half a mile away); War Memorial (approx. half a mile away); Hawk Mountain Sanctuary (approx. 5.6 miles away); Fort Lebanon (approx. 5.8 miles away).
 Touch for a list and map of all markers in Hamburg.